 Data Gathering and Database Creation

-In order to identify the significant variables that contribute to a teams winning success, a comprehensive data set was necessary.
-Sportradarus1 provided over thirteen (13) different type of data extracts, however only three (3) extracts met the needs of our research.
+In order to perform analysis and identify the significant variables that contribute to team success, a comprehensive data set was necessary.
+Sportradarus1 provided over thirteen (13) different type of data extracts of NBA statistics, however only three (3) extracts met the needs of our research.

-Sportradarus
+SportradarUS

-Sportradarus externalizes a restful API that provides access to data extracts in a json format.
-Utilizing python, data representing League Information, Season Statistics, and Standings Information was extracted.
+Sportradarus externalizes a RESTful API that provides access to data extracts in a JSON format.
+Utilizing Python and Pandas, we were able to use three (3) data extracts consisting of team information, season statistics, and standings information.
 However, this was not without it’s challenges.
-Each of the extracts contained far more information than was necessary to perform our analysis.
-A significant amount of work went into determining which data elements were necessary so that only the necessary elements were consumed.
+Each of the extracts contained far more statistical information than was necessary to perform our analysis.
+Also, each of the extracts has its own structure in the JSON file which made parsing through this data challenging. .
+A significant amount of work went into determining which data elements were necessary and how to retrieve them, so that only the necessary elements were consumed.
+For example, some of the data we needed for our analysis was located in nested structures with in the JSON file.
+After studying and understanding the format we were receiving our data, we were able to write a python function to retrieve the data we needed.

 Data Framework Creation

-Once evaluation of the three independent data extracts was performed we moved onto setting up the MySQL environment and identifying the relative mapping of the SQL tables.
-A secondary challenge was the determining how to structure the data framework.
-Each json file required an iteration of evaluating data structure and separate coding and mapping references so that each json file could be consumed and translated into the respective SQL table.
+Once evaluations of the three independent data extracts were performed, we moved onto setting up the MySQL environment and identifying the relative mapping of the SQL tables.
+A secondary challenge was determining how to parse multiple, large JSON files.
+Each JSON file required an iteration of evaluating schema, python indexing and relational attributes mapping.
+Once accomplished, each JSON file could be consumed and translated into the respective SQL table.
 An overview of the data flow is provided in Fig 1.
 Corresponding to the Sportradarus and NBA DB swimlanes.

 Python and NBA Database Creation